PythonRSAS/pythonrsas.github.io/_posts/2022-06-19-2-Build-array-from-permutation.md

 $$nums[i]  = nums[i] + nums[nums[i]] × N$$

+In other words,
+**nums[i]  =  original nums[i]  + future nums[i] × N**

+This is not exactly true because elements are modified, except the first (possibly one or more) element.
+But because this is a linear transformation and a linear transformation of a linear transformation is still a linear transformation.
+We can get the two parts back!

-So, while keys are being modified while we apply this transformation, each still retains its past and future.
+So, while keys are being modified while we apply this transformation, each still retains its past and future in compound way.

-因為陣列中的數字介於 0 ～ n - 1 中，而這正好可以套入 a 、 b 的位置。因此我們在更動位置 i 時，我們可以將 nums[i] 加上 nums[nums[i]] 乘以 n 後的值。因此此時該位置的值便變成了 nums[i] + nums[nums[i]] × n，當模 n 時我們便可以求得原本位置 i 的數字 nums[i]、而除以 n 取整數便可以得到所求的 nums[nums[i]]。

-因此按照以上特性並套用到每個位置的值。最後再掃過一次對每個數字除以 n 並取整便可以得到所求陣列。
+So, for each of the transformed nums[i],
+* By taking mod N of the transformed we can retrieve the original nums[i].
+* By subtracting nums[i], divide by $$N$$, and take mod N, we get the clean nums[nums[i]].

 <div class="code-head"><span>code</span>permute array constant space.py</div>